| 1 | Mexico |

 Despite the gulf between them, the two portions share many snake species, due to sea level fluctuations which once united them.
 King cobras, gold-ringed catsnakes, equatorial spitting cobras, and pink-headed reed snakes can be found in both Malaysian landmasses.

 Longest snake – the reticulated python is one such snake that occupies both Malaysian landmasses, the peninsular and Borneo.
-The longest ever reticulated python was an individual python spotted in 1999 feeding on a 50 pound sunbear.
-The scientists watched as it retreated to a hollow log, and crushed the meal with the sound of breaking bones and tried to digest (succeeding).
+The longest ever reticulated python was an individual spotted in 1999 feeding on a 50 pound sunbear.
+The scientists watched as it retreated to a hollow log, and crushed the meal with the sound of breaking bones, trying hard to to digest the bear (eventually succeeding).
 Several weeks later, they measured the python at 6.95 metres.